c---/ArduinoUSBLinker/README.md

 Advanced usage:

+ ** WARNING ** It is critically important that you don't have multiple applications accessing the serial port at the same time.
+The Arduino serial monitor in particular because it holds the port open and intercepts data.
+   Typically in this situation avrdude will get errors, recover, and then eventually finish successfully.
+HOWEVER, dispite finishing successfully your firmware will most likely be corrupted.
+This goes for both reading and writing over the serial port.

  * The ArduinoUSBLinker supports run-time configuration of which pin to use for signaling and at what bit rate to run at.
 These options are configured by using text commands sent over the serial port.